Rainbow Dash: Development

 Rainbow Dash was inspired by the Generation 1 pony Firefly, who was also an active, daring pegasus who liked to fly at high speeds.
 In addition, Rainbow Dash's name and colour scheme were taken from a Generation 3 earth pony first introduced in 2003.

-Faust struggled to find a suitable aspect for Rainbow Dash's Element of Harmony, seeing the character as "self-absorbed and rather irresponsible".
+Lauren Faust struggled to find a suitable aspect for Rainbow Dash's Element of Harmony, seeing the character as "self-absorbed and rather irresponsible".
 She eventually settled on the Element of Loyalty because it "brought out [Rainbow Dash's] positive traits".

 According to author Mary Jane Begin, "Rainbow Dash's expressions are all about body movement and gesture.
 Although her face clearly demonstrates her state of mind, her body is in constant expressive motion."